wp-plugins/orbisius-cyberstore/readme.txt

 If you want the price to be shown for all products insert this in your functions.php of the current theme add_filter('orb_cyber_store_ext_filter_render_price', '__return_true', 10);

+= Extensions =

+The plugin has several cool <a href="http://orbisius.com" title="Orbisius CyberStore Extensions" target="_blank">Extensions</a>

+* PayPal Micropayments - allows you to switch to a PayPal Micropayments account and save a lot in transaction fees.
+* Change Language of PayPal Checkout Page
+* Change Email From

 = Author =